RyanBaer42/tic-tac-toe/README.md

 ### Abstract:
 A game as old as time.
 Challenge a friend to play you at tic-tac-toe to see who the ultimate TTT champion really is.
 Keep track of who's turn it is and how many wins each player has.
+After each draw or win, the game resets to have the player who didn't start the last game, start the next game.

 ### Installation Instructions: